SAP/luigi/docs/navigation-parameters-reference.md

 ### onNodeChange
 - **type**: function
-- **description**: gives possibility to invoke and execute specific function on the global level when a request to navigate to the node occurs.
+- **description**: allows you to invoke and execute a specific function on the global level when a request to navigate to the node occurs.

 ### defaults.isolateView
 - **type**: boolean